Migrate to 100.x from 10.2.x

 In many cases where functionality appears to be missing from 100.x, it is available but has been implemented differently.
 These changes require you to change your code to use new programming patterns or classes.
 The following sections describe some of the functional areas of the API where these types of changes have been implemented.

-Scene) and allowing the APIs to be simplified and harmonized between the 2D and 3D worlds.
-GeoView contains graphics overlays, as well as operations, to easily identify features and graphics without having to write any layer type specific code.
-At 100.0.0, this change was adopted by all ArcGIS Runtime SDKs.
-If your app was created with ArcGIS Runtime SDK for .NET 10.2.7, this will not affect your migration to 100.x.
+The GeoView interface, implemented by MapView and SceneView, is solely responsible for display and interaction, separating concerns from the model objects (Map and Scene) and allowing the APIs to be simplified and harmonized between the 2D and 3D worlds.
+The Views contain graphics overlays, as well as operations, to easily identify features and graphics without having to write any layer type specific code.
+There is a lot you can control with the GeoView.

 If 10.2.x versions of your apps performed editing tasks involving feature services, it's important for you to fully understand the new loadable pattern.
 For example, retrieving features from an